- What’s On

-Tumbling down the side of Uludağ (ancient Mt Olympus of Bithynia), Bursa was the Ottoman Empire’s first serious capital, and retains its imperial character.
-It is a city of beautiful early Ottoman mosques, myriad green parks, excellent kebabs and in the last two years volcanic urban sprawl.
-Buried away behind a wall of concrete, hans and bazaar still bear testament to its historic role as one of the last staging-posts on the silk route, where the Mediterranean went shopping of Asian goodies.
+Tumbling down the side of Uludağ (ancient Mt Olympus of Bithynia), Bursa was the Ottoman Empire's first serious capital, and retains its imperial character.
+It is a city of beautiful early Ottoman mosques, myriad green parks, excellent kebabs celebrated in The Big Bursa issue, (Cornucopia 38). in the last few years urban sprawl has spread, but buried away behind a wall of concrete, hans and bazaar still bear testament to its historic role as one of the last staging-posts on the silk route, where the Mediterranean went shopping for Asian goods.
+In 2014 the city was awarded Unesco World Hertiage status for a clutch of buildings, along with the nearby vilage of Cumalıkızık, which 'illustrate the creation of an urban and rural system establishing the Ottoman empire in the early 14th century".

 Along the skirts of the Bithynian Mount Olympus (known for half a millennium by the Ottomans as Keşiş Dağı, or Monk’s Mountain), lies what remains of the first capital of the early Ottoman state.
 Once home to the most flourishing silk industry of the Middle East and fabled for its 300 minarets, it was a city dedicated in equal parts to commerce and religion.
 From the 14th until the early 20th century, its inhabitants never numbered more than 50,000.
 Today it is a sprawling metropolis of over 2,000,000 which is home to Turkey’s automotive industry and still a major centre of textile production, although the famed Bursa towels have long since outpaced its renowned silks.
 As for its minarets, which really only numbered 300 in the writings of travellers, they are still there, though one sometimes has trouble spotting them amid the apartments blocks and stores that mar what was once a vista of dozens of graceful spires rising above the maze of two-storey lath-and-plaster dwellings.